SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![List of own applications](/guides/users-guide/ownapplications.png)

-Click the 3-dot icon at the top right of an application to open a context menu from where you can **Edit** or **Remove** an application (see Editing and removing applications).
+Click the menu icon at the top right of an application to open a context menu from where you can **Edit** or **Remove** an application (see Editing and removing applications).

 Click **Open** to directly open the application from here.
 Your applications are also available through the Application Switcher.